 CU Boulder complies with all federal, state, and local laws concerning alcohol and illegal drugs.
-As a CU Boulder student, you are responsible for acquainting yourself with the laws and CU Boulder policies regarding alcohol and illegal drugs.
+CU Boulder students are responsible for acquainting themselves with the laws and CU Boulder policies regarding alcohol and illegal drugs.

-Alcohol policies
+Alcohol Policies

 The policies listed below apply to the Boulder campus and to CU Boulder-sponsored activities at off-campus locations.